DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 In July 2012, Karen at Mungalawurru announced to us: ‘I don’t run up to answer the phone because I get email’.
-Like her comments about the convenience of having a home computer to check online banking and Centrelink accounts, she’d realised it was easier to rely on email for communications than on the community payphone.
+Like her comments about the convenience of having a home computer to check online banking and Centrelink accounts, she’d realized it was easier to rely on email for communications than on the community payphone.
 Karen described emailing more people, maybe five a week, and receiving emails from the cattle project, the CLC and friends.
 But she was also one of a handful of